Memory Card Recording

 Parameter Description

-Query all video clips stored on a date
+Query video clips by date

 API description